Published April 5, 2022

 UK Teenager Discovers That Watery Eye Was A Sign Of Cancer

-One challenging story out of the United Kingdom detailed how a 19-year old Tasha Jilka learned that she had a rare form of cancer developing in her body after noticing a persistent case of watery eyes.
-She originally believed that her watery eye symptoms were likely a reaction to allergies or perhaps to some of the cosmetic products that she was using at the time.
-When she went to get it checked out, it turns out that she had a tumor known as olfactory neuroblastoma that was causing her problems.
-This tumor was located at the back of her nose, and it was likely pushing on the tear ducts in her eyes, causing them to water.
+One challenging story out of the United Kingdom detailed how a 19-year-old, Tasha Jilka, learned that she had a rare form of cancer developing in her body after noticing a persistent case of watery eyes.2 She originally believed that her watery eye symptoms were likely a reaction to allergies or perhaps to some of the cosmetic products that she was using at the time.

 Can Dry Eye Symptoms Be Serious As Well?

-It is not as typical for patients to suffer from dry eye symptoms before finding out that they have a diagnosis of cancer, but it is also not impossible.
-Some studies suggest that this outcome is a possibility for those who have breast cancer in particular.
-Generally speaking, the more common issues that one might have with their eyes before a cancer diagnosis include:
+It is not typical for patients to suffer from dry eye symptoms before finding out that they have a diagnosis of cancer, but it is also not impossible.
+Some studies suggest that this outcome is a possibility for those who have breast cancer in particular.3 Generally speaking, the more common issues that one might have with their eyes before a cancer diagnosis include:

 • Bulging eyes

-• Red or watering eyes
+• Red or watery eyes

 • Specks in one’s field of vision